• Minnanotenohanashi

 Waterman

-Inclusive performance ‘Minnano Teno Hanashi’ which translates ‘1000 hands story’ in Japanese, gave opportunity for people to take part in collective creation of live poetry making.
-Taking the idea from method of co-drawing invented by surrealist in the 1920s called ‘cadavre exquis’, in which one will draw an image on a paper, fold the paper to conceal what is drawn and pass the paper to another to resume the drawing, the performance was a poetry version of ‘cadavre exquis’.
-Staged at department store in Tokyo, a week-long event brought in general public to take part in no-script unpredictable poetry creation by adding each of their own words and phrases to the ones that others have written.
-While the event was streamed online, tweets by online users from elsewhere also were passed onto the visitors on site to resume adding another words and phrases.
-The non-sense sentence making was creative way to mark how Waterman, pioneer in fountain pen creation, have built their identity not simply as a writing tool purveyor but as a creative brand.
+An inclusive performance ‘Minnano Teno Hanashi’ which translates ‘1000 hands story’ in Japanese, gave people the opportunity to take part in a collective creation of live poetry making.
+The inspiration was drawn from a 1920’s surrealist method of co-drawing called ‘cadavre exquis’, in which one will draw an image on a paper, fold the paper to partially conceal the form, and then pass the paper to another to resume the drawing.
+The performance was a poetry version of ‘cadavre exquis’.
+Staged at a department store in Tokyo, the week-long event brought in the general public to take part in the unpredictable poetry creation.
+Each person added their own phrases to the ones that others have written.
+The event was also streamed online, and tweets by digital users were passed onto those in-person to resume adding their own words.
+The nonsense sentence making was a creative way to mark how Waterman, a pioneer in fountain pens, has built their identity as more than just a writing tool but also as a creative brand.